Claude Skills: Stop Repeating Instructions Forever

 Skills use a two-stage loading system that saves your context window:

-Stage 1 - Metadata Only (~100 tokens): Claude sees skill names and descriptions.
-Just enough to know what is available.
+Stage 1 — Metadata only (~100 tokens per skill).
+Claude sees skill names and descriptions.
+Just enough to know what is available without burning context on instructions Claude may never need.

-Stage 2 - Full Instructions (when needed): Only when Claude determines a skill matches your task does it load full instructions—typically under 5,000 tokens.
+Stage 2 — Full instructions (when needed).
+Only when Claude determines a skill matches your task does it load full instructions, typically under 5,000 tokens.
+Reference files inside the skill folder load on demand from there.

 This architecture means you can have dozens of skills available without overwhelming Claude's working memory.